michaelstrojny1/Mini_Thermodynamic_Chip/README.md

 (2) Registers for previous state of EBM ($\vecX_{t-1}$) and other needed temporary values like clock

-(3) interface to 70×70 grid of (analog) Pbits which recieve the weights and biases and output the bit flip for each node
+(3) Interface to 70×70 grid of (analog) Pbits which recieve the weights and biases and output the bit flip for each node

 **Brief Background**